What are the day to day operations of this route?

 What type of vehicle do I need?

-The current owner services this route using a 2012 Isuzu NPR Box Truck (122k miles) that is available as a separate purchase.
+The current owner services this route using a 2012 Isuzu NPR Box Truck (122k miles) that is included with the purchase.
 Estimated value is $10,000.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $104,416 per year, minus your above-mentioned expenses of $19,760 gives you an estimated $84,656 in net income or cash flow yearly.

 How does the selling price of the route get determined?

 Route valuations are determined by using a ratio based on the weekly sales average of the business.
 The selling price of this route is $125,000 based on a weekly sales average of $10,023; this places the business at a selling ratio of approximately 12.2:1.
 Sellers may use different valuation methods based on fair market comparable sales, but typically the weekly sales average is used to determine the selling price.

 Do I have to pay for inventory or purchase product up front?